What childcare is allowed during Coronavirus?

 - to place or facilitate the placing of a child or children in the care of another by social services

 Parent and child groups

-Parent and child groups can take place outdoors if they are for the benefit of children aged under 5 and organised by a business, charity or public body.
-This includes groups that are primarily focused on social and developmental activities (such as art classes).
+Parent and child groups can take place indoors as well as outdoors (but not in private homes or gardens) if they are for the benefit of children aged under 5 and organised by a business, charity or public body.

-Parent and child groups must be limited to no more than 15 attendees.
-Children under five and anyone working as part of the group are not counted in this number.
+Parent and child groups must be limited to no more than 30 people.
+Children under five and anyone working or volunteering as part of the group, such as a group leader, are not counted in this number.